 - 1. A thesis/final assignment can only be used for one degree programme.
 No exemptions are granted for a thesis/final assignment based on a thesis/final assignment written within a different degree programme. - 2.
-Part B of these Teaching and Examination Regulations sets out the language requirements for theses/final assignments. - 3.
-Article 5.2.7 on the storage period for theses and final assignments applies. - 4.
-Students will be given the opportunity to write their thesis/final assignment at least twice per academic year. - 5.
-The period(s) during which students can write their thesis/final assignment will be published in the Student Handbook and/or Ocasys. - 6.
+Every student is individually assessed on their thesis/final assessment. - 3.
+Part B of these Teaching and Examination Regulations sets out the language requirements for theses/final assignments. - 4.
+Article 5.2.7 on the storage period for theses and final assignments applies. - 5.
+Students will be given the opportunity to write their thesis/final assignment at least twice per academic year. - 6.
+The period(s) during which students can write their thesis/final assignment will be published in the Student Handbook, the Assessment Plan and OCASYS. - 7.
 The thesis/final assignment will be assessed by the supervisor and a second assessor.
-In the event that these two assessors are unable to come to a joint assessment, the Board of Examiners will appoint a third assessor and determine how the final assessment will be reached. - 7.
-If by the end of the period referred to in Article 4.12.5 the assessor(s) is/are of the opinion that the thesis/final assignment cannot be awarded a pass mark, the student will be given one opportunity to remedy the work in order to be awarded a pass mark within a timeframe defined by the degree programme.
-If the revised work cannot be awarded a pass mark, the student will have to complete a new thesis/final assignment with a new topic and a different supervisor. - 8.
+In the event that these two assessors are unable to come to a joint assessment, the Board of Examiners will appoint a third assessor and determine how the final assessment will be reached. - 8.
+If, by the end of the period referred to in Article 4.12.5, the assessor(s) is/are of the opinion that the thesis/final assignment cannot be awarded a pass mark, the student will be given one opportunity to remedy the work in order to be awarded a pass mark within a time period defined by the degree programme.
+If the revised work cannot be awarded a pass mark, the student will have to complete a new thesis/final assignment with a new topic and a different supervisor. - 9.
 More detailed regulations on the design, content, timeframe and assessment of the thesis/final assignment can be found in the Master's Thesis Protocol, which is included as an Appendix to these Teaching and Examination Regulations.
-This Appendix forms an integral part of these Regulations. - 9.
+This Appendix forms an integral part of these Regulations. - 10.
 The Board of Examiners is the only body that can deviate from the provisions of this Article at the written request of a student.